AdobeDocs/commerce-operations.en/help/home/home.md

     </a>
     <div>
       <a href="../installation/overview.md"><strong>Installation</strong></a>
-      <p>Learn how to install Adobe Commerce and Magento Open Source for on-premises deployments.</p>
+      <p>Learn how to install Adobe Commerce for on-premises deployments.</p>
     </div>
   </td>
   <td valign="top">